Hezbollah - the Party of God - is a Shia Islamist political, military and social organisation that wields considerable power in Lebanon.

 The group also gradually became a key power broker in Lebanon's political system, and has effectively gained veto power in the cabinet.

-Hezbollah has been accused of carrying out a string of bombings and plots against Jewish and Israeli targets and is designated a terrorist organisation by Western states, Israel and Gulf Arab countries,
+Hezbollah has been accused of carrying out a string of bombings and plots against Jewish and Israeli targets and is designated a terrorist organisation by Western states, Israel, Gulf Arab countries and the Arab League.

-Some Lebanese consider Hezbollah a threat to the country's stability, but it is enduringly popular within the Shia community.'Resistance'
+Some Lebanese consider Hezbollah a threat to the country's stability, but it is enduringly popular within the Shia community.

 Hezbollah's precise origins are difficult to pinpoint, but its precursors emerged following the Israeli invasion of South Lebanon in response to attacks by Palestinian militants in 1982, when Shia leaders favouring a militant response broke away from the leading Amal movement.